-Cavallino - the first restaurant to open next to the Ferrari factory in Italy in the 1940s
+- Cavallino - the first restaurant to open next to the Ferrari factory in Italy, opened in the 1940s.

 Ferrari World Abu Dhabi history and timeline

-April 2007 - Aldar announces the exclusive agreement with Ferrari to build the Ferrari Theme Park on Yas Island.
+- 2007 Apr: Aldar announces exclusive agreement with Ferrari to build Ferrari Theme Park on Yas Island.